likecoin/likecoin-wordpress/likecoin/readme.txt

 A: Please refer to https://help.like.co/likecoin-faq/newbies/registering-likecoin-id-on-computer

 Q: Why the LikeButton does not show up after I edited posts written by other authors?
 A: Post author's account must be linked to a LikeCoin ID for the LikeButon to show in posts.
 Please login the LikeCoin plugin with the author's WordPress account once before editing with other editor account.
-You can also use the "Site LikeCoinID" option to make every posts use a same LikeCoin ID.
+You can also use the "Site LikeCoin ID" option to make every posts use a same LikeCoin ID.

 == Screenshots ==